 Herzberg's proponents argue that the two-factor effects are visible because men are predisposed to associate their success and fulfilment with factors outside of themselves.
 Happiness at work, on the other hand, does not guarantee either high morale or productivity [76-81].
 Although it is vulnerable, Herzberg's hypothesis has been widely accepted because it recognises that genuine inspiration comes from within an individual rather than from KITA factors.
 Several factors, including high employee turnover, have contributed to a decline in retail output in Lebanon.
 Lebanese retail has a high turnover rate because of a lack of inspiration, loyalty to staff, salary packages, and management of adjustments, among other factors.
 The purpose of this research is to discover what factors contribute to the high unemployment rate in Lebanon's retail sector [82-89].
-In this report, we'll lay the groundwork for a case study framework that Lebanon and most people generally aren't in favour of change, this is the most effective strategy.
+In this report, we'll lay the groundwork for a case study framework that Lebanon's retail sector will find useful.
+Since many grocery store chains have their headquarters in Lebanon and most people generally aren't in favour of change, this is the most effective strategy.
 An indepth understanding of the factors that aid the scholar in resolving real-world problems pertinent to the study's purposes is made possible by the case study format [90-95].